 Best Thing You Can Wear Abroad?
 Humility.

-Clothing can only take you so far when you’re studying abroad.
+Clothing can only take you so far when you’re studying abroad in Italy.
 Regardless if you’re decked out in Cavalli or if your entire wardrobe is from the Salvation Army, your attitude is going to make all the difference.

 Yes, fashion is the first impression, but when you open your mouth, that is the lasting one.
 Be respectful of the culture you have decided to immerse yourself in.
 If you try and dress to fit in, it doesn’t mean that you have the key to the city – actions speak louder than Converse sneakers.
 In Italy, it's custom to catch the employee’s eye when you walk into a store and say “buongiorno” or at least throw a “ciao” their way -- that'll get you a lot more respect than if you’re wearing the latest coat from Mango (a popular brand here).